-The total award period for the two MBEC projects funded under this competitive solicitation is expected to be three (3) years, with financial assistance awards of \$363,750 for each of the three (3) program years (including the minimum 20% nonfederal cost share for each year).
-MBEC projects will be funded for one program year at a time and will not compete for funding in the subsequent program years within the approved award period.
-However, operators that fail to achieve a "Satisfactory" or better performance rating for the preceding program year may be denied funding for the second or third program years.
+The total award period for the El Paso MBEC project funded is expected to be twenty-one (21) months (April 1, 2008 - December 31, 2009) and the total amount of the financial assistance award for this project, including the minimum 20% nonfederal cost share, is anticipated to be \$190,969 for the first funding period (April 1 - December 31, 2008) and \$254,625 for the second funding period (January 1, 2009 - December 31, 2009).
+The project will initially be funded for the first funding period and the operator will not have to compete for funding for the second funding period.
+However, should the operator fail to achieve a "satisfactory" or better performance rating for the first funding period it may be denied funding for the second funding period.
+Applicants are hereby given notice that FY 2008 funds have not yet been appropriated for this program.
 See Section II.A., Funding Availability, Award Period and Renewals, for additional funding information.